 A great place to go to school…a great place to live!

 Deer Park is located in the beautiful Inland Northwest.
 Surrounded by fields, forests, lakes and wildlife our city sits in the middle of a large valley, with mountains in three directions and Spokane approximately 20 miles to the south (view Spokane area map).
-Deer Park presently has a population of well over 3,000 within the city limits, while an additional 12,000 live within 15 minutes of the downtown area.
+Deer Park is a growing community with a population of over 4,000 within the city limits, while an additional 13,000 live within 15 minutes of the city center.

 The Deer Park School District encompasses the City of Deer Park and stretches north to the Loon Lake and Newport School Districts, west to the Nine Mile Falls and Mary Walker School Districts, east to the Riverside School District and south to the Mead School District.
-Overall, the District covers approximately 173 square miles and over 9,000 households.
+Overall, the District covers approximately 173 square miles, serving approximately 10,000 households.

 Over the past several years, strong community support through passage of bond issues and levies has provided the school district with mostly new and remodeled buildings to keep pace with the growing student population.
 Student population in Deer Park continues to grow, as it has for the past sixteen years.
 In September 2004, enrollment was at 2040 students.
 Currently, we educate over 2,500 students in pre-school through grade twelve.